lwilliams620/dsc180a-section/README.md

 tensorflow_mnist_binary.py contains the code for the full precision TensorFlow model on MNIST data

-test.py contains the code for the PyTorch models
+DSC180A-A12 Pytorch.ipynb contains the nestwes code for the PyTorch models, training and testing data through MNIST, SVHN and CIFAR10 datasets